 Estimated value: £150

-Kew Gardens is the rarest 50p coins in circulation.
+Kew Gardens is the rarest 50p and most coveted coin in circulation.

-It is the rarest coin as the Royal Mint didn’t create as many of them, making them a lot harder to come by.
+It is the rarest collected coin as the Royal Mint didn’t create as many of them, making them a lot harder to come by and make the coin valuable.

 They first appeared in 2009 to commemorate the 250th anniversary of the Royal Botanic Gardens in London.
 The Kew Gardens 50p coin was the only coin minted in 2009.